tambiyash/resume-builder-ui/README.md

 # Resume Builder Studio

+### NOTE: After deploying to Vercel I relaised that the Authentication won't work since Postgres Database cnanot be configured directly on Vercel.
+I will figure out this step later.
+For now I'm pulling the plug on Authentication using Email-Pwd, Google and Linkedin.
+Rest of the functionalities will continue to work as is.

 A modern, AI-powered resume builder designed to help job seekers create ATS-friendly resumes with intelligent optimization features.

 ## 🎯 Approach